When you launch Lightroom 3 and head over to the Develop Module, you may notice some minor differences from Lightroom 2.

 Then click and drag points around however you like, you can even make a negative curve.

-To do any of this before required taking your file into ACR to make changes to the Tone Curve and then re-import your image back into Lightroom to bring your new curve with you.
+In the past, this required taking your file into ACR to make changes to the Tone Curve and then re-import your image back into Lightroom to bring your new curve with you.
 At that time you could save it as a preset and modify it from there, but it was always a hack and never felt right.
-With Lightroom 3 you have control over the Tone Curve again and can make it do as you wish.
+With Lightroom 3 you have control over the Tone Curve again.